mitranim/sublime-gomod/readme.md

 ## Overview

-Syntax definition for `go.mod` and `go.sum` files for Sublime Text. `go.mod` is a manifest file for Go packages; read about it on https://golang.org/cmd/go/.
+Syntax definition for `go.mod` and `go.sum` files for Sublime Text. `go.mod` is a manifest file for Go packages;
+read about it on <https://pkg.go.dev/cmd/go/>.

 ## Installation

-Make sure you have [PackageControl](https://packagecontrol.io) installed, then open Command Palette → Install Package → Gomod.
+Make sure you have [PackageControl](https://packagecontrol.io) installed, then open Command Palette &rarr; Install Package &rarr; Gomod.

 Alternatively, clone this repository into Sublime's Packages folder.
 On MacOS, this is usually `"/Users/<user>/Library/Application Support/Sublime Text 3/Packages"`.
-Find it using Sublime's menu → Preferences → Browse Packages.
+Find it using Sublime's menu &rarr; Preferences &rarr; Browse Packages.

 ## Usage